clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

       cp Downloads/AWSClearTestKey.pem .

 #.
 Change the attributes of the :file:`AWSClearTestKey.pem` using the
-   :command:`chmod` command as instructed in the dialog box shown in figure 11.
+   :command:`chmod` command as instructed in the dialog box shown in Figure 11.

    .. code-block:: console